lesleyrs/Client3/README.md

 - optional config.ini file to change client behaviour, see [config.ini.example](config.ini.example) for options.
 To avoid passing command line arguments each time you can create an empty config.ini.

 ## disclaimer
-You can choose to let Emscripten embed your config.ini file into the .data file, DO NOT share/host it with your username or password in it!
-TODO fetch it at runtime to avoid accidental leaks?

 During limited playtesting the client seems to be stable, but it could crash at any time!
 Run sanitizer or tcc debug backtrace build to share errors

 See [known issues](#known-issues) before reporting an issue.